Home Click here to read "The Fish Files"|

 - Don't you have a duty as an elder to give a biblical refutation of Darwin's doctrine (Titus 1:9)?

 I do and I have.
 What I have declined to do is engage in unprofitable disputes with Darwin himself and with those who are already sold out to his cult (cf. Titus 3:9-10; 2 John 7-11).
-I have replied to all earnest enquirers about Darwin's teachings, and on a few occasions I have gone to public forums where Al Soto has posted his spam, refuted him, and challenged him directly about his hateful bullying of people who are weak in the faith.
+I have replied to all earnest enquirers about Darwin's teachings, and on a few occasions I have gone to public forums where Al Soto was posting his spam, refuted him, and challenged him directly about his hateful bullying of people who are weak in the faith.
 His response invariably has been to exit the forum after posting one or two evasive or dismissive "replies."
-Although Al and Darwin have issued many public dares taunting people to refute them, whenever someone actually does refute them, they instantly renounce the critic as evil and refuse further dialogue.
+Although Darwin and his followers have issued many public dares taunting people to refute them, whenever someone actually does refute them, they instantly renounce the critic as evil and refuse further dialogue.
 They have thus been utterly unteachable and impervious to correction.
-For those who are interested in reading my dialogues about Darwin's teachings, I have posted a page of several e-mails and public posts that show my replies to Darwin and the Fishite doctrines.
+For those who are interested in reading my dialogues about Darwin's teachings, I have compiled and posted a very long webpage showing the kinds of e-mails and public posts I have written in reply to those who seem genuinely confused by the Fishite doctrines.

 - Is Darwin wrong about everything?

-Al is Darwin's chief sycophant and spin-doctor, dutifully echoing whatever Darwin teaches, and desperately trying to paint Darwin's critics in the worst possible lightusually labeling them "lewd," "wicked," blasphemers," and "scoffers."
-He has been Darwin's most ardent follower as long as I have known Darwin.
-Al is the one who distributes Darwin's teaching via the Internet.
-In the past he has used AOL, Usenet, and various on-line services to try to gain a forum.
-Now he maintains a Web site promulgating Darwin's views.
+Al was Darwin's chief minion and spin-doctor in the 1990s and through the first decade of the new millennium.
+He would dutifully echo whatever Darwin taught, and he desperately tried to paint Darwin's critics in the worst possible lightusually labeling them "lewd," "wicked," blasphemers," and "scoffers."
+He was Darwin's most ardent follower during the decade and a half when I was documenting Darwin's errors and abuses.
+Al was the one who got Darwin's teaching on the Internet.
+He used AOL, Usenet, and various on-line services to try to gain a forum.
+In the end, he mostly maintained and used the group's Web site to promulgate Darwin's views.

-It is a newsletter Al Soto used to distribute on line, featuring Darwin Fish's denunciations of well-known evangelical leaders and articles that reflect what Darwin teaches.
-"The Sojournal" seems to have been superseded by the Web site, and many of the articles first published in "The Sojournal" are now archived on the Web site.
+It was an electronic newsletter through which Al Soto distributed Darwin's diatribes on line.
+"The Sojournal" was superseded by the Web site, and many of the articles first published in "The Sojournal" are now archived on the Web site.

 - Darwin and Al claim their Web site exposes Phil Johnson as a liar and a deceiver.
 How do you respond?